An action-packed day watching Dragon Boat races with the kids

 Famous for it’s super fun Bun Festival (happening on 19 to 23 May) which includes a wacky Bun Scrambling Contest where competitors climb a tower of – yes, you guessed it, buns – as well as unicorn dances, parades and Kung Fu demos, Cheung Chau also hosts its very own lively and colourful dragon boat race worth taking the trip for.

 Day Trip: With historical caves, beaches, temples and scenic hikes, it is easy to spend a day in Cheung Chau.
 For food, the main star is the seafood followed by yummy street food delights such as frozen watermelons, mango mocha, and fishballs.
-For Italian fare, head to Slow Life Café where you can also order organic and fair trade produce.
 For lunch or dinner, New Bacarrat is a Cheung Chau staple for seafood – freshness guaranteed!
 We also have a handy guide for this island, so be sure to check it out before you go.

 New Baccarat, 9A Pak She Praya Rd, Cheung Chau